What We Do

 Over the years, we have uploaded and made publicly available more than ten thousand documents and helped users understand their impact on the LGBT community.
 Equality Case Files documents have been cited, linked to, or included in articles from the Washington Post, Los Angeles Times, Esquire, and Slate.

-Consolidate updates each month with the Equality Case Files Round-Up:
+Consolidate updates with the Equality Case Files Round-Up:

-Attend trials and hearings in significant cases: EQCF's President and Editor-in-Chief -- legal expert Kathleen Perrin -- attends trials and hearings in significant cases in order to provide a firsthand account from inside the courtroom.
-In the past year, Kathleen has attended:
+Attend trials and hearings in significant cases: Editor-in-Chief Kathleen Perrin and other EQCF volunteers attend trials, hearings, and oral argument in significant cases across the country in order to provide firsthand accounts from inside the courtroom.
+In the past year, we've attended over twenty proceedings in seventeen states and D.C.
+These include:

-an organization that was supposed to shut down after a jury determined that their Conversion Therapy program constituted consumer fraud.
+- to ask a New Jersey judge to enforce an injunction against JONAH, an organization ordered to shut down after a jury determined that its conversion therapy program constituted consumer fraud.

 Why We Need Your Support